 I don’t even like to use the phrase ambitious because it makes it sound so scary and hard.
 It is not!
 For those who are ready to plunge in…start pressure canning.
-Really, it is not hard, just do it right and you will be filling your pantry in no time at all.
+Really, it is not hard.
+Just do it right, and you will be filling your pantry in no time at all.

-Canning Methods from the Past
+Canning Techniques from the Past

-“But my grandmother always did it this way” Canning methods have come a long way since grandma’s time.
+“But my grandmother always did it this way.”
+Canning methods have come a long way since Grandma’s time.
 Yet, some canning methods are still being used that are not considered safe anymore.

 Don’t risk it, leave it in the past.
 I have an entire section on various canning safety questions you may have.

 If you are using home canning recipes handed down from your mother or grandmother…be aware of the safety issues.

-Some of those recipes are Fine!
+Some of those recipes are fine!
 Go ahead and use them.
 But be aware of current USDA recommendations.
-Things have changed since grandmas times.
-New Bacteria have developed.
+Things have changed since Grandma’s times.
+New bacteria have developed.
 Acidity levels have changed in our foods.
 Check out those recipes against new studies.

 Open Kettle Canning

-This usually creates a good seal, however, while placing your food in the hot jar, the food is exposed to air and the utensils used to transfer it into the jar.
+This usually creates a good seal.
+However, while placing your food in the hot jar, the food is exposed to air and the utensils used to transfer it into the jar.
 Even during this short time, your food may become contaminated.
 While you have food that is sealed, it is not necessarily sterilized.
 Spoilers may have entered your jars.

-I know women who do this with their Jam recipes and Jellies.
+I know women who do this with their Jam Recipes and Jellies.
 They would probably roll their eyes at me.
-They have had no problems….yet.
+They have had no problems…yet.

 I LOVE peace of mind.
 Why take the chance?
 The added effort is minimal.

 Oven temperatures may vary.
 The dry heat produced in ovens does not penetrate the jars as quickly.
 Heat circulation is not the same in an oven.

 There is also a method of preserving dry goods that is called ‘oven canning’.
-This is not canning at all so don’t get them mixed up.
+This is not canning at all, so don’t get them mixed up.
 And oven canning dried goods is not safe either.
-By heating in the oven you will most likely introduce moisture into your jar of dried goods.
+By heating in the oven, you will most likely introduce moisture into your jar of dried goods.
 Then the jar seals that moisture in and spoilage is likely.

+- How about processing jars in a dishwasher?
+No, not safe.
 You can certainly use the dishwasher to wash your jars and keep them warm before packing.
 But it is not safe to try to process food packed jars using a dishwasher.

 - How about adding aspirin to your jars?
 Nope…NOT safe either.